Midjourney Web Design? All About Using AI in Website Design

 Many people might think that images created this way are boring, but it certainly doesn’t mean Midjourney web design is lifeless, impersonal, and generic.
 You have full control over what you want it to create.
 When you’re coming up with prompts for Midjourney, it’s vital to keep them short and to the point.

-So, rather than for example: “Show me a landing page with a dark background, with a menu bar on the left, and a white serif typeface font”, the best Midjourney web design prompts would sound something along the lines of “dark background landing page with white serif typeface font, menu on the left”.
+So, rather than for example: “Show me a landing page with a dark background, with a menu bar on the left, and a white serif typeface font”, the best Midjourney web design prompts would sound something along the lines of “dark background landing page design with white serif typeface font, menu on the left”.
 Complete sentences are more likely to confuse the AI.

 2. /blend command

-It doesn’t end with simple image generating.
+It doesn’t end with simple prompts for image generating.
 The /blend command allows you to blend to different images to create a more complex one.
 This is especially useful when the prompt you want is too complicated.

 Blending different images allows you to experiment even further.